mufidu/mufidu.com/README.md

     height="35"
     width="35" />
 <br><br>
 Hey!
-Sorry because this main page has not been fancy-designed yet.
+Sorry because this website has not been fancy-designed yet.

 Take a look at the other pages: